“Calvinism” series: (post #3)

 But then, in the other corner, we have Acts 2:23, which says of Jesus:

 Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death; (N.K.J.V.)

-In the end, I’m willing to concede that God “knowing” individuals from eternity past probably does involve more than Him merely having an exhaustive file on their lives ahead of time.
+In the end, I’m willing to concede that God “knowing” individuals from eternity past probably does involve more than Him just having an exhaustive file on their lives ahead of time.
 Certainly He has the file, but in regards to His elect some type of intimate, personal relationship seems to be included in it.
 However, in no way, shape, or form does this mean, as John Calvin contended, that God has foreordained eternal life for some and damnation for everybody else.
 To the contrary, not only does God want everyone to get saved, He provides them with all they need to have legitimate chance to do so.
 Those verses I listed earlier are irrefutable.

 So, based upon those verses, we’re left with the logical conclusion that the individual’s foreseen belief (faith) in Jesus must have been the deciding factor in God choosing the individual to be one of the elect.
 And, no, this does not mean (as Calvinists claim) that the individual, rather than the Lord, is responsible for salvation.
 Remember that the Bible describes salvation as a gift (Ephesians 2:8), and when a person accepts a gift the person doesn’t get the credit for the gift.
 It is God who must always be given credit for an individual’s salvation because, let’s face it, He invented salvation.
 But let’s not depict Him as the type of God who only offers the gift to certain people — people whom He favors for reasons unbeknownst even to them.
 That’s the God that Calvinism presents, but it’s not the God of the Bible.